UAE’s World-Class Infrastructure: How It Boosts Property Values

 Property Premiums:

-- Residential properties close to leading healthcare facilities like the Cleveland Clinic in Abu Dhabi can command value premiums of up to 22%, reflecting the importance of accessible healthcare.
+• Residential properties near prominent healthcare institutions, such as the Cleveland Clinic in Abu Dhabi, may achieve value premiums of up to 22%, underscoring the significance of accessible healthcare.

 Educational Hubs: Nurturing Talent and Driving Family Demand

-- Top-Tier School Options: Offering over 200 British and American curriculum schools, catering to the diverse needs of expatriate families.
+• Top-Tier School Options: There are more than 200 schools with both British and American curriculums to meet the needs of expat families.

 Family-Driven Demand:

-- Rental values in areas surrounding Academic City in Dubai have seen an average annual growth of 12% since 2020, driven by the demand from students and faculty.
+• Since 2020, rental values in the districts surrounding Academic City in Dubai have increased by an average of 12% per year, driven by demand from students, and professors.

 Leisure & Lifestyle Amenities: Enhancing Quality of Life and Property Appeal

-- Iconic Cultural Landmarks: Featuring world-renowned attractions like the Louvre Abu Dhabi (attracting over 1 million visitors annually) and the innovative Museum of the Future, enhancing cultural appeal.
+• Iconic Cultural Landmarks: World-renowned attractions such as the Louvre Abu Dhabi (which receives over 1 million visitors each year) and the futuristic Museum of the Future add to the city's cultural attractiveness.

-- World-Class Retail Therapy: Boasting over 80 shopping malls, including the Dubai Mall, one of the world's most visited retail destinations.
+• World-Class Retail Therapy: With more than 80 malls, including the Dubai Mall, one of the most popular shopping destinations worldwide.

-- Abundant Green Spaces: Providing over 150 public parks, including the expansive 6km park at Dubai Creek Harbour, promoting outdoor recreation and well-being.
+• Plenty of Green Spaces: Over 150 public parks, including the 6km Dubai Creek Harbour park, promote outdoor enjoyment and well-being.

 Lifestyle Premiums: